 Project Time Management

 Time management refers to keeping track of how much time is spent on project tasks and activities and how far they have progressed.
 All project activities must be planned, scheduled, monitored, and controlled to achieve excellent time management.
-According to the Project Management Institute, time management is one of the six major project management skill.
+According to the Project Management Institute, time management is one of the six major project management skills.
 Some people use the term “project time management” to refer to the tools and strategies used to manage time.
 It entails reviewing and defining a project completion schedule and time frame.
 Formalized time management techniques buffer unexpected bottlenecks and miscalculated project timelines.
 These time management plans outline which activities should be changed and how resources should be allocated and managed throughout the project.

 Project Cost Management